nullndr/TerminalEffects/README.md

-# TerminalEffects
+# Terminal Effects

-Some effects for a terminal application in Python.
+Effects for terminal applications 🔥

-You can import the effects in other languages too.

-Note that '\x1b' is the hexadecimal code for '\033' octal code (= 27 decimal).
+Note that `\x1b` is the hexadecimal code for `\033` octal code (= 27 decimal).

-If you know other effects, feel free to add to the list.
+If you know other effects, feel free to submit a PR.